Pre-Apprenticeship / Trades Program

 PCC provides pre-trade opportunities to students who seek careers in the trades or an apprenticeship.
 These classes are designed to help students build the necessary skills to meet the minimum entry qualifications to enter a trade or apprenticeship program.
 Women and minorities are encouraged to apply.

-The first Tuesday of every month from 12pm to 1pm, a Pre-Trade Orientation is held at the Swan Island Trades Center STC in Room 120.
-The Orientation includes information on:
+The first Tuesday of every month from 1:00 pm - 2:30 pm, a Pre-Trade Info Session is held at the Swan Island Trades Center STC in Room 120.
+The Info Session includes information on:

 - Overview of Apprenticeship

 - APR 100 - Exploring Trades & Apprenticeship

 Explores career opportunities within the Trades.
 Topics include traditional careers such as Heating, Ventilation, Air Conditioning and Refrigeration (HVAC/R), Construction and Industrial Trades.
 This course also includes an introduction to Apprenticeships, and new opportunities within the Trades as advances occur in fields such as Electrical Generation, Photovoltaic, Solar Energy, Geo-Thermal Energy, Wind Power and Sustainability.

 This class is intended to meet the needs of students interested in a career in the Trades but with little or minimal Trades knowledge.

 This course is only held periodically, so check with the Apprenticeship and Trades Department before registering.

 Pre-Trade Career Pathway